web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

 Typical example:

 ```
-parser_version: v1
 feature_set: subgrid
 ```

-An example using all of the fields
+An example using all of the fields:

 ```
-parser_version: v1
 apply_mode: FORCE_RECURSIVE
 feature_set: feature1
 overrides: